Nurtal/PICC/article/metho.md

       - published between 2013 and 2023
       - excluding case report
       - excluding pediatric patients
-      - focued on PICC line and risk factors
+      - focued on PICC line, risk factors and infection or thrombosis
 * A first selection was performed by BIBOT to identify a subset of articles [WORKFLOW FIGURE]

 ### Litteratre review - infromation extraction